-When you turn off your hearing aids or Apple device, these will no longer be connected.
+When you turn off your hearing aids or Apple® device, they will no longer be connected.
 To connect them again, turn on your hearing aids by opening and closing the battery door.
-The hearing aids will then automatically re-connect to your Apple device.
+The hearing aids will then automatically reconnect to your Apple device.